tnkr-repos/html-css-js/html.md

 - `DOCTYPE` is to denote the browser that this document is an HTML document, and `html` tells the browser to use the HTML5 specification to render this document
 - Attributes are pieces of data that are used to describe an element
+- HTML ignores whitespaces (even multiple spaces added in content)

 ## HTML ENTITIES

 - Used to represent special characters on a webpage that cannot be typed directly in an HTML document
+- General format - `&<code>;`

 ## HTML ELEMENT

+- Referred to as the `root` element and all code is written inside of this
 - Has exactly 2 children - `<head>` and `<body>`

 ## HEAD ELEMENT

 - For content not visible to us on the browser window (such as `meta` elements, `link` to CSS files and favicons, and `title` of browser tab)

+## BODY ELEMENT

+- For content that is visible on the browser and browser tabs (most content)

 ## META TAGS